Jackson helps No. 9 Lady Vols top East Tennessee State 80-61

 Tennessee (9-1) was playing three nights after falling 95-85 at home to No. 8 Stanford.

+"The effort was definitely better this game," said Rennia Davis, who had 11 points and seven rebounds for Tennessee.

-Her sixth 3-pointer capped a 10-0 spurt late in the third quarter that helped Tennessee put it out of reach.
+Jackson's sixth 3-pointer capped a 10-0 spurt late in the third quarter that helped Tennessee put the game out of reach.

+Over her last three games, Jackson has averaged 24.3 points over her last three games.
+She had a career-high 33 points in a victory over Texas on Dec.
+9 and 17 against Stanford.

+Before this three-game stretch, Jackson had reached the 20-point mark just twice in her first 93 career games.

+"Meme's been in the gym all summer and been in the gym outside of practice," Tennessee coach Holly Warlick said.
+"When you do that, you get confidence."

-Cheridene Green scored 12 points, and Mimi Collins and Rennia Davis each added 11 for Tennessee.
+Cheridene Green had 12 points and Mimi Collins added 11 as Tennessee won easily despite getting just two points from leading scorer Evina Westbrook.
 Micah Scheetz had 15 and Carley Lytton and Erica Haynes-Overton added 11 apiece for ETSU (2-13).

 Tennessee opened on a 9-0 run to pull ahead for good, but the Buccaneers regrouped after taking that opening punch.

-The Lady Vols didn't grab their first double-digit lead until less than four minutes remained in the second quarter as they spent much of the night experimenting with some unusual lineup combinations.
+The Lady Vols didn't grab their first double-digit lead until less than four minutes remained in the second quarter.
 They were only ahead 48-40 midway through the third quarter before ETSU ran out of gas.

-ETSU made just one basket in the final five minutes of the third quarter and missed 10 consecutive shots during that stretch.

 BIG PICTURE